 Enterprise SEO Mistakes: Why 80% of SEO Tasks on Large Websites Never Get Done

-After more than 10 years working in enterprise SEO across large international websites, complex technical systems, legacy platforms, multiple markets, and teams spread across countries, one thing has become clear:
+After more than 10 years in enterprise SEO, across multiple large-scale projects, international websites, legacy platforms, and distributed teams, one thing has become very clear:

 No enterprise SEO roadmap is ever completed 100%.